pingcap/docs/tidb-cloud/manage-user-access.md

 > **Note:**
 >
-> The verification link in the email will expire in 24 hours.
-If your user doesn't receive the email, click **Resend**.
+> The verification link in the email expires in 24 hours.
+If the user you want to invite does not receive the email, click **Resend**.

 ### Remove an organization member